Jerry-ya-ya/JackAndBeanstalks/worklog.md

 ## 2025/06/09 ##

-- Set up the website architecture
+- Set up the website architecture.

 ## 2025/06/11 ##